prmr/JetUML/docs/functional/DarkMode.md

 ### Tool Bar

-`DiagramTabToolBar` is a special case, in that it is styled using a combination of `DarkMode.css`, and `ColorScheme`.
-The background and `SelectableToolButton`s in the `DiagramTabToolBar` is styled using CSS, while the button icons are `Canvas` objects, so they depend on `ColorScheme` and `GraphicsContext` in the same way the main `Canvas` does.  `DiagramTabToolBar` also aggregates a `ContextMenu`, which appears with the same tools as the `DIagramTabToolBar` when right-clicking on the `Canvas`, and it is styled in the same way as the `DiagramTabToolBar`.
+`DiagramTabToolBar` is a special case, in that it is styled using a combination of `DarkMode.css` and `ColorScheme`.
+The background and `SelectableToolButton`s in the `DiagramTabToolBar` is styled using CSS, while the button icons are `Canvas` objects, so they depend on `ColorScheme` and `GraphicsContext` in the same way the main `Canvas` does.  `DiagramTabToolBar` also aggregates a `ContextMenu`, which appears with the same tools as the `DiagramTabToolBar` when right-clicking on the `Canvas`, and it is styled in the same way as the `DiagramTabToolBar`.

-Whenever dark mode is turned on or off, the icons of the tool bar buttons, which represent diagram elements such as nodes and edges, also need to be updated.
+Whenever dark mode is turned on or off, the tool bar button icons, which represent diagram elements such as nodes and edges, also need to be updated.
 This is done by calling `recreateButtonIcons()`:

 ```java
 private void recreateButtonIcons()